sayalaruano/100DaysOfMLCode/log.md

 ## Day 6: September 15, 2021

-**Today's Progress** :I have completed all the content of the [second week material of the mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/02-regression).
+**Today's Progress** :I have completed all the content for the [second week material of the mlzoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp/02-regression).
 This material included data preparation, exploratory data analysis, the validation framework, linear regression model, LR vector and normal forms, the baseline model, root mean squared error, feature engineering, regularization, tuning the model, and using the best model with new data.
 All these concepts were explanied using the problem to preditc the price of cars.